lindorff/JiraUtils/readme.md

     $> npm install

-Then you need to create a `config.json` file with your JIRA credentials.
-You probably want to copy the example file as a template.
+Then you need to create have a `config.json` file where you give the JIRA credentials that should be used to retrieve the info, and the statuses that your report will use.
+You probably want to copy the example file as a template and modify it to your needs.

     $> copy config.json.example config.json
     $> notepad config.json